Jon Langford: Dim Subooteyo

-As Dim Subooteyo, Brendan Croker and Langford released the album Lakeside (1990, SNAT Records).
+As "Dim Subooteyo", Brendan Croker and Langford released the album Lakeside (1990, SNAT Records).

 The Killer Shrews

-The Killer Shrews were a group composed of Langford (lead vocals), Gary Lucas, and Tony Maimone.
+The "Killer Shrews" were a group composed of Langford (lead vocals), Gary Lucas, and Tony Maimone.
 They released one self-titled album on Enemy Records in 1993.

 The Waco Brothers

-The Waco Brothers make country-punk music, and are a Chicago-based amalgam of players from the Pine Valley Cosmonauts family and others, who have been recording since 1995, as of 2021.
+The "Waco Brothers" make country-punk music, and are a Chicago-based amalgam of players from the Pine Valley Cosmonauts family and others, who have been recording since 1995, as of 2021.
 For their first albums, they included Dean Schlabowske (guitar/vocal), Tracey Dear (mandolin/vocal), Alan Doughty (bass/vocal), Mark Durante (pedal steel guitar), and Mekons drummer Steve Goulding).
 By 2015, Goulding, now based in New York City, had been replaced by Joe Camarillo (drums), and Durante had left.
 Camarillo died in January 2021, and was replaced by Dan Massey.
+Jean Cook (violin, vocal) joined in 2020.

 Pine Valley Cosmonauts

-Langford initiated another project, the Pine Valley Cosmonauts, which performs the music of other country music groups.
+Langford initiated another project, the "Pine Valley Cosmonauts", which performs the music of other country music groups.
 Several alternative country musicians have guested alongside a revolving assortment of Chicago musicians who have backed both Langford and other musicians such as Kelly Hogan.

 Wee Hairy Beasties

-The Wee Hairy Beasties were a children's music group based in Chicago, composed of Jon Langford, Sally Timms, Kelly Hogan, and Devil in a Woodpile.
+The "Wee Hairy Beasties" were a children's music group based in Chicago, composed of Jon Langford, Sally Timms, Kelly Hogan, and Devil in a Woodpile.
 They played their first gig together at the Brookfield Zoo near Chicago, and released two albums in 2006 and 2008.

 Men of Gwent

-The Men of Gwent are mainly Newport-based musicians, including members of Give Me Memphis and The Darling Buds.
+The "Men of Gwent" are mainly Newport-based musicians, including members of Give Me Memphis and The Darling Buds.
 Previously known as LL, the group have written and recorded intermittently for over 20 years, and have been playing live since 2007.
 As LL, their only release was a demo track ("Rechem") on the 1999 compilation Fear of a Red Planet.
-Their Debut album The Legend of LL was released on Country Mile Records in 2015 and included reworkings of several songs from the same LL demos, as well as a new version of "Pill Sailor", first released on Skull Orchard in 1998.
+Their debut album The Legend of LL was released on Country Mile Records in 2015 and included reworkings of several songs from the same LL demos, as well as a new version of "Pill Sailor", first released on Skull Orchard in 1998.
 Their second album President of Wales was released in November 2019, also on Country Mile.